thycotic/ss-docs/secret-server-setup/installation/installing-rabbitmq/clearing-rabbitmq-queues/index.md

 # Clearing RabbitMQ Message Queues

-After upgrading to Secret Server 10.6.x, some users note that older RabbitMQ message queues in Ready state are not clearing as expected, so messages accumulate.
-To clear the message queues, download and run the utility using the procedure below.
+Some users note that older RabbitMQ message queues in Ready state are not clearing as expected, so messages accumulate.
+To clear the message queues, use the procedure below.

 1. On the machine where RabbitMQ is installed, download the [utility](https://updates.thycotic.net/secretserver/RabbitMQScriptFIX/RMQ_QueueRemoval.zip) for removing old RabbitMQ queues.